Georgian elections: high stakes as voters choose path in Europe

 AI

-Some people describe this election as being the most important vote since the Georgians supported independence from the Soviet Union back in 1991.
+Some people describe this election as being the most important vote since the Georgians supported independence from the Soviet Union back 1991.

 In this South Caucasus country, which fought with Russia for five days in 2008, four out of five voters support joining the EU.